More from our experts

-As a small business owner, running payroll means having to understand all kinds of seemingly random acronyms like FICA.
+FICA is one of those seemingly random acronyms that business owners have to understand when running payroll.
 If you’ve ever wondered what the heck FICA stands for, what your responsibilities as an employer are, or what you need to do to get FICA deductions right, you’re in the right place.

 FICA stands for the Federal Insurance Contributions Act, and it was introduced in 1935.
-It’s a payroll tax that both employees and employers are responsible for paying to the IRS and includes two taxes: Social Security Tax (Old-Age, Survivors, and Disability Insurance) and Medicare Tax.
+It’s a payroll tax that both employees and employers are responsible for paying to the IRS with two components: Social Security Tax (Old-Age, Survivors, and Disability Insurance) and Medicare Tax.
 These mandatory taxes cover Social Security program funding and feed the federal government’s Medicare trust fund.